daniel5151/gdbstub/README.md

     -   Pass environment variables / args to spawned processes
     -   Change working directory
 -   Section offsets
-    -   Get section/segment relocation offsets from the target.
+    -   Get section/segment relocation offsets from the target
 -   Custom `monitor` Commands
     -   Extend the GDB protocol with custom debug commands using GDB's `monitor` command

 _Note:_ Which GDB features are implemented are decided on an as-needed basis by `gdbstub`'s contributors.
 If there's a missing GDB feature that you'd like `gdbstub` to implement, please file an issue / open a PR!
+Check out the [GDB Remote Configuration Docs](https://sourceware.org/gdb/onlinedocs/gdb/Remote-Configuration.html) for a table of GDB commands + their corresponding Remote Serial Protocol packets.

 ### Zero-overhead Protocol Extensions